Nashwaak Watershed Association

 In addition to planting new trees, consider leaving dead or dying trees standing (if it is safe to do so).
 This will provide a source of food and shelter for birds that require cavities for roosting (sleeping) and nesting.
 It will also provide a source of food for many birds by providing habitat for a range of insects.

 Our provincial bird, the black capped chickadee, does not migrate south for the winter.
 Dead trees provide great nesting sites and food sources for these tough little birds.

-Watch our natural yard webinar, presented by Nature NB’s Becca Sharp, to learn more about designing and planning your natural yard, as well innovative tips for creating habitat for birds, bees and butterflies.
+Watch this natural yard webinar, presented by Nature NB’s Becca Sharp, to learn more about designing and planning your natural yard, as well innovative tips for creating habitat for birds, bees and butterflies

 songbird nest box

 Installing a bird box encourages a bird to nest in an area and creates habitat for local songbirds and ducks.